josephsl/wintenApps/readme.md

 * Download [development version][2]
 * NVDA compatibility: 2020.4 and beyond

+Note: despite the name, this add-on also supports Windows 11 as the basics are the same as Windows 10.

 This add-on is a collection of app modules for various Windows 10 apps, as well as enhancements and fixes for certain windows 10 controls.

 The following app modules or support modules for some apps are included (see each app section for details on what is included):